 Travelers coming from low-risk (Appendix A countries) will not have to quarantine.

-Travelers coming from high-risk countries (Appendix B countries) will have to quarantine for 10-days upon arrival with the option of ‘testing to release’ on day 5.
+Travelers coming from other countries will have to quarantine for 10-days upon arrival with the option of ‘testing to release’ on day 5.

 Pre Travel Clearance Form

 All passengers, regardless of the country they are coming from, must fill out a pre travel clearance form at least 72 hours before entering Austria

 COVID-19 Travel Insurance Entry Requirements

 All incoming travelers should have travel insurance the covers COVID-19 for the duration of their trip to Austria.

 Austria’s Health Requirements While Inside the Country (2-G and Digital Green Pass)

 As of May 19, 2021 Austria has reopened things like hotels, bars, restaurants and many other tourism-based businesses, but they are applying a sort of ‘vaccine passport’ with checks once inside the nation.

 Anyone wanting to check into a hotel, visit a museum, take part in an event, etc will need to show they have either recovered or been vaccinated.